 What To Do in Death Valley National Park

-Death Valley National Park is a big park and really spread out.
-Most of the roads are in good shape and well maintained but there are a lot of gravel or unpaved roads in the park.
-Some of these roads can be driven in a car but in certain cases, having a high clearance vehicle is a bonus and a 4wd would get you just about anywhere, weather permitting.
+As mentioned, Death Valley National Park is the biggest park in the lower 48 states.
+Most of the roads are well maintained in good shape and but there are a lot of unpaved roads in the park.
+Some of these roads can be driven in a car but in certain cases, having a high clearance vehicle is a best and a 4×4 vehicle would get you just about anywhere – weather permitting.

 Death Valley National Park officially has two visitor centers.
 One at Furnace Creek and one at Scotty’s Castle.

-Furnace Creek Visitor Center is open every day 8am – 5pm.
-Besides interpretive information about the park, there’s a park film, a passport stamp station to get your park passport stamped and of course rangers, to answer any questions.
-It’s also where the famous park thermometer is.
+The Furnace Creek Visitor Center is open every day 8am – 5pm.
+Besides plenty of information about the park, there’s a park film, a passport stamp station to get your park passport stamped and of course rangers, to answer any questions.
+It’s also where the must-see, famous park thermometer is.

-The Scotty’s Castle Visitor Center and that entire area has been closed since 2015 after severe flooding damaged the roads in the area around it .
+The Scotty’s Castle Visitor Center has been closed since 2015 after severe flooding damaged the roads in the area around it .
 The National Park Service hasn’t released and official info on when it will reopen.

 Since Death Valley National Park is so big, there’s plenty of opportunity for hiking.
-Just how much you are able to do depends on when you visit and how hot it is.
+Just how much you are able to hike likely will depend on when you visit and how hot it is.
 We did as much as we could early and late in the day but honestly, even in October it wasn’t so fun.
 Here’s a couple of easy things to see and do even when it’s hot.

-Created by movements in the earth’s crust, at 282 feet below sea level, Badwater Basin is unlike any place you’ve probably seen before.
-If it was a wet climate, a place this low would be covered by water but because Death Valley National Park is so dry, when this area does get rain, it evaporates quickly and leaves behind salt flats.
-It’s a nice location for to experience sunset in the park.
-It was shaded and you can walk as much or as little as you like.
+Created by movements in the earth’s crust, Badwater Basin is unlike any place you’ve probably seen before.
+If this was a wet climate, a place this low – 282 feet below sea level – would be covered by water but because Death Valley National Park is so dry, when it does get rain, it evaporates quickly and leaves behind the round or octogon looking salt flats.

 Mesquite Flat Sand Dunes

-To properly visit Mesquite Flats Sand Dunes, it’s best to go early in the morning, while the sand is still cool.
+To get the most out of your Mesquite Flats Sand Dunes visit, it’s best to go early in the morning, while the sand is still cool.
 Just remember to take plenty of water because it it can get hot really quick on the sand.
 We were done with our walk by 10am.

-Death Valley National Park is full of reminders of the past.
-Since this area was a working and mining area, there are remnants of several ghost towns in the park.
+Death Valley National Park is full of reminders its past.
+Since the area was a mining area, there are several ghost towns in the park.
 Some are in the middle of nowhere and only reachable by unpaved roads.
-However, one of the easier ones to get is Harmony Borax Works right off Highway 190 and Mustard Canyon Drive.
-At the site, there’s some of the original buildings and mule team wagons.
+However, one of the easier ones to visit is Harmony Borax Works.

 Because of safety concerns, most of the mines in Death Valley National Park have been closed for years.
-But just a couple of years ago one of the defunct mines was reopened.
+But a couple of years ago one of the defunct mines was reopened.
 Keane Wonder Mine is now accessible via several trails.
-There’s even an aerial tramway that was used to move product that you can hike to.
-We didn’t have a chance to visit the mine because even though it’s not far off the main road, it does require a high clearance vehicle to get to it.
+You can even hike to one of the aerial tramways that was used to move the product around.
+A visit to Keane Wonder Mine does require a high clearance vehicle.
 See nps.gov for more info and directions.

 Dark Sky Park